robabrazado/adventofcode2024/README.md

 ## Day 21: Keypad Conundrum

 [On day 22] I started work on this on day 21 but bungled it somehow.
 As with Day 16, by the time I end up getting back to this, I might start over.

+[On day 29] Yeah...I think I'm largely starting over with this.
+I'll keep some of the basic object structure from before if it still makes sense, but I'm pretty much rewriting all the guts.

+[Some time later] Okay, I'm just scrapping this whole thing and starting over.

+[A lot of time later] This is surely the most cockamamie thing I have ever tried to cobble together so far for this year's AoC, and it keeps blowing out my memory heap.
+I am clearly doing something very wrong.
+The really sad part is that it works for three nested controllers, but not the four I need for the puzzle.
+I'm out of time for the day, and I don't know when I can get back to this, so I'm just kind of leaving a note for myself.
+This is a bummer!

+[On day 30] As tends to go, I had inspiration last night after I had shut everything down about how to fix this.
+I don't have time to work on it at the time of this writing, but I am committing the work I've done so far, even though I'm going to largely rewrite everything.
+One, it's bordering on unhinged, and I want to save it. :) Two...who knows, it might even come in handy later!
+I have seen part 2 yet, so maybe I'll get to make use of something unhinged after all.
+It's not a terrible commit.
+At least it's better than the version I was bughunting before where it turned out my numeric keypad didn't have a "1 2 3" row. :D

 ## Day 22: Monkey Market